Skip to main content

 A practical application of the Doppler Effect is the measurement of the distance of galaxies from the earth.
 The universe is expanding away from a central point.
 Hubble’s Law and the Hubble effect is an observation that the further a galaxy is from the center of the universe, the faster it moves.
 There is also a precise formula that predicts the speed of movement relative to the distance from the center of the universe.
 Galaxies further from the center of the universe therefore show a larger red shift in their radiation due to the Doppler Effect than galaxies closer to the center of the universe.
 Measurements of the red-shift are used to determine the placement of galaxies in the universe.

-This page titled 2.1: Introduction is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Thomas Wenzel via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.1: Introduction is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Thomas Wenzel via source content that was edited to the style and standards of the LibreTexts platform.